DonatHalimi/sheero/backend/README.md

   - `server.js`: Handles Express server initialization and startup.

 - **`email/`**
-  - `emailContent/`: Contains all HTML email templates and generators.
+  - `content/`: Contains all HTML email templates and generators.
-  - `emailService.js`: Main service for sending various types of emails.
+  - `service.js`: Main service for sending various types of emails.
-  - `emailUtils.js`: Utility functions supporting email operations.
+  - `utils.js`: Utility functions supporting email operations.
-  - `mailer.js`: Configures the SMTP transporter (using nodemailer) for email delivery.
+  - `mailer.js`: Configures the SMTP transporter using [nodemailer](https://www.npmjs.com/package/nodemailer) for email delivery.
+  - `queues.js`: Centralized queue manager using [Bull](https://github.com/OptimalBits/bull) and [Redis](https://redis.io) to manage and process all email-related background jobs efficiently.

 #### `controllers/`
 - Contains the core business logic for each API endpoint, with each controller corresponding to specific route definitions.